cybertschunk/fuzzix/README.rst

-A python-based URL fuzzer and web spiderer designed to give you the most accurate insight into the structure of the site
+A python-based URL fuzzer and web spider engine designed to give you the most accurate insight into the structure of the site

 * Free software: GNU General Public License v3